 If nightmare scenarios have played out in your head about the kinds of people you might get stuck with on a multi-day river trip, think about it.
 If your idea of a vacation looks the same as theirs, don’t you already have something in common?
 The people you’ll meet on the river may not be the normal folks you’d make friends with, but share a week of adventure, beach games, campfire stories and stargazing together, and there’s just no way around it.
 By the end of the trip, you’ll be asking each other which river trip you all should meet up on next year.

 6) Flip-flops do not equal river shoes.

 Don’t be the person who rolls up to the put-in with flip flops on.
 You’ll hit the first rapid and that flimsy little sandal you thought was a worthy river shoe will end up as fish bait.
 But beyond the right footwear, packing is a big deal.
 Outfitters don’t put together packing lists just for fun.
-They’ve been out in the elements for decades and know the do’s and the don’ts by now.
+They’ve been out in the elements for decades and know the do’s and the don’ts of packing for a rafting trip by now.
 So take their advice and follow the packing list, even if that means bringing a rain jacket when it’s supposed to be 90 degrees and sunny all week.
 River guides will share theirs, but they’d rather not.
 Trust me on that one.